-Pre/Corequisite: E (RQ) EDU-370 and junior or senior status Level 2 Professional Education Course: Requires Admission to the Education Department.
+Pre/Corequisite: E (RQ) EDU-370 and junior or senior status \Level 2 Professional Education Course: Requires Admission to the Education Department.
 This course covers the principles, methods and materials of teaching social studies at the middle and secondary levels.
 30 Clinical hours.
 Offered fall.

-Methods of Teaching Bilingual Education 3 Credit Hours
+Methods of Teaching Bilingual Education

 Program models, methodologies, and strategies that are effective and appropriate for designing, implementing, and assessing teaching and learning for emergent bilinguals are presented in this course.
 The course presents curricular development for students who are learning in a bilingual education setting.
 A supervised clinical experience in a bilingual classroom is provided.
 An overview of the research associated with teaching methodologies and bilingual education is included.
 Successful completion of the Illinois State Language Proficiency Examination in target language or other certification approved by the Department.
-25 clinical hours.
+0-25 field experience hours.
+Variable field hours requirement depending on student program and teaching experience.
 Offered spring.